lucaswerkmeister/cheats/README.md

     One-line description
     The command itself, where $variables can be defined like $this variablename:Prompt
+    # comment line
     other_variable:Prompt 2
     ...

 Any variables that you declare from the third line on will be prompted from the user and placed into the command where necessary.
-(It's completely okay if the variable isn't in the command; this is useful for "Are you sure?" type prompts where you don't care about the input, but want the user to press enter before taking action.)
+(It's completely okay if the variable isn't in the command; this is useful for „Are you sure?“ type prompts where you don't care about the input, but want the user to press enter before taking action.)
 Any variables left in the command after the prompts are inserted are replaced by bash, if they are present (things like $PWD, $PS1 etc.).
+Comment lines are only allowed in the „prompts“ section (beginning with the third line) and must start with a ‚#‘ (no preceding whitespace is allowed).

 System requirements
 -------------------